UKA (festival)

 UKA is the largest cultural festival in Norway and is held biannually by volunteer students from Trondheim.
-In 2019, the festival is set to be held for the 50th time.
-In 2015, 1700 students did volunteer work, while 90,000 event tickets were sold.
-The name "UKA" translates to "the week", although it now lasts for the better part of a month, with events including concerts, theatre, seminars and more.
+In 2027, the festival is set to be held for the 54th time.
+In 2023, 2000 students did volunteer work, while over 100,000 tickets were sold..
+The name "UKA" translates to "the week" and was initially a week long, although it now lasts for the better part of a month, with events including concerts, theatre, seminars, sports events and more.